Have you ever heard of the love hormone?

-This week Justin Baldoni + Jeffrey Zurofsky went live on our Instagram and discussed what it takes to be a supportive and loving birth partner, what you need to know and how to prepare and some ricks and tips for supporting a mama during labor.
+Justin Baldoni + Jeffrey Zurofsky (aka the husbands of AMMA) discuss what it takes to be a supportive and loving birth partner, how to prepare, and some tricks and tips for supporting a mama during labor and beyond.

 - Evidence Based Birth™ is currently offering their childbirth classes virtually, as well as offering a free YouTube birth class specific to the COVID-19 pandemic.
 Additional resources, including their podcast, are also available.